mbecker20/monitor-guide/readme.md

 this will prompt you to install this package, choose yes.
 In a few seconds, it will finish and you will be greeted with the monitor-cli.

+If the cli fails to recognize your docker installation, you probably just need to correct the permissions.
+Run the fix permissions script with:

+- `sh monitor-guide/fixDockerPermissions.sh`

-Once it starts, press enter to continue to the next stage.
+Once monitor-cli starts, press enter to continue to the next stage.
 To select an option, use the arrow keys and press enter.
 You can also press escape to go back a step.

 - choose "deploy monitor core or periphery"
 - choose "periphery"